Michael Haneke: 2000–2009: Breakthrough and acclaim

 A few years later he directed the dystopian drama Time of the Wolf (2003) starring Huppert.
 The film revolves around a family trying to find their way after a global cataclysm.
 The film received positive reviews with Scott Foundas of Variety Magazine writing, "Haneke demonstrates profound insight into the essence of human behavior when all humility is pared away, raw panic and despair are the order of the day, and man becomes more like wolf than man."
 In 2005 Haneke reunited with Juliette Binoche in the psychological thriller Caché after she expressed interest in working with him.
-Haneke frequently worked with real-life couple Ulrich Mühe and Susanne Lothar – thrice each.
 The film opened the 2005 Cannes Film Festival to positive reviews.
 The film involves themes of collective guilt, collective memory and colonialism.
 He incorporated stories of the Paris massacre of 1961 into the film.
 Haneke won the Cannes Film Festival Award for Best Director for the film.
 It was also included in the BBC's 100 Greatest Films of the 21st Century.
+Haneke frequently worked with real-life couple Ulrich Mühe and Susanne Lothar – thrice each.

 In 2006 he gave his debut as an opera director, staging Mozart's Don Giovanni for the Opéra National de Paris at Palais Garnier when the theater's general manager was Gerard Mortier.
 With his next film The White Ribbon (2009) Haneke chose to shoot in black-and-white and in Germany.
 The film is set in 1913 and deals with strange incidents in a small town in Northern Germany, depicting an authoritarian, fascist-like atmosphere, where children are subjected to rigid rules and suffer harsh punishments, and where strange deaths occur.
 The film premiered at the 2009 Cannes Film Festival and won his first Palme d'Or.
 It later won the Golden Globe Award for Best Foreign Language Film and earned two Academy Award nominations for Best International Feature Film and Best Cinematography losing to The Secret in Their Eyes (2009) from Argentina and Avatar (2009).
 Critic Roger Ebert described the film as "visual[ly] masterful" adding, "His films are like parables, teaching that bad things sometimes happen simply because they...happen.
 The universe laughs at man's laws and does what it will."